 As part of this collaboration, the NINO library collections are given on loan to Leiden University Libraries, and now operate with double our former acquisitions budget.
 New acquisitions are shared property between NINO and UBL.

-NINO’s collection of cuneiform inscriptions and related antiquities, the Böhl Collection, will be curated by the National Museum of Antiquities (RMO) from 2021 onwards.
+NINO’s collection of cuneiform inscriptions and related antiquities, the Böhl Collection, is curated in cooperation with the National Museum of Antiquities (RMO).
 A number of highlights from the collection is on display in its permanent exhibition.
 The Böhl Collection is mainly a research, study, and teaching collection, accessible to scholars and students.

 The owner of NINO’s collections (library, antiquities, and archival collections) and publications is the Foundation NINO.
 The Foundation, established 1939, is governed by a Board of Governors (formerly called Curatorium) which acts as advisory board to the Research Centre.

 The Foundation NINO is a “Public Benefit Organisation” (ANBI) under Dutch law.
 Information relevant to the ANBI status is found on this page.

 The Netherlands Institute for the Near East was founded in 1939.
 It created subsidiary institute The Netherlands Institute in Turkey (in Istanbul) 1958.